bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

     * Ensure that the pump is running during spa operation
     * Run the blower when the spa is on

-* Control the New Pump
+* Speed Control for the New Pump

   In addition to the original features, I wanted the new system to control the speed of the variable speed pump I'd purchased to replace the old rusty